dotps1/PSGist/_posts/0001-01-01-Add-GistFile.md

 [PSGist.Gist](https://developer.github.com/v3/gists/)

-* A custom .net object representation of the JSON repsonse from the [GitHub API](https://developer.github.com).
+* A custom .net object representation of the JSON response from the [GitHub API](https://developer.github.com).

 ---

 #### **Notes**

-There must be an Authenticated User Context to intereact with Gist Objects.
+There must be an Authenticated User Context to interact with Gist Objects.
 The IseScriptPane Parameter Set is only available from within the PowerShell_Ise Application.

 ---